Administration order

 Policy

-A legal document issued to you by an insurance company.
-It states the terms and conditions of the insurance.
+A legal document given to you by an insurance company.
+It tells you the terms and conditions of the insurance.

 Possession